-Martha Schwartz is a tenured Professor in Practice at the Harvard University Graduate School of Design.
-She is a landscape architect, urbanist, and climate activist.
+Martha Schwartz is a landscape architect, urbanist, and climate activist.
 Her work and teaching focuses on the urban public realm landscape and its importance in making cities “climate ready”.
 For more than 40 years, she and the firm, Martha Schwartz Partners, have completed projects around the globe, from site-specific art installations to public spaces, parks, master-planning and reclamation.
 Schwartz is now engaged in strategic land-use and landscape planning in assisting leadership in their preparation for effects of climate change that their city will be facing in the near future.

 Ms. Schwartz is a founder and participant of the GSD Climate Change Working Group, which gave shape to the first ever required climate change course to incoming students in 2020.
 She also has mounted a seminar in conjugation with Harvard’s School of Engineering and Applied Science on the topic of geoengineering.